vd Brink Home Automations

 DIY Sink leak status

 I created a custom leak sensor based on a contact sensor.
-The used sensor stores the value if it detects a leak in an attribute value contact.
-This attribute is now used to create a boolean value.
+The sensor stores the value in the contact attribute when it detects a leak.
+This attribute is then used to create a boolean value.

 sink leak